-Nazi Party was not just a political organization, it was a psychological propaganda machine.
+Nazi party was not just a political organization, it was an evil psychological propaganda machine.
 The Nazis had an incredible sense of aesthetics and fully understood the power of iconography and branding.
-Enter inside the Nazi world through these amazing color photos and be thrilled.
+Here we see the Nazi world through these rare color photos.
 The symbols and colors of Nazism were all carefully orchestrated to have maximum psychological effect.
 There was nothing accidental about the structure of the crooked cross or the usage of dramatic colors such as red, white and black.
 Long, draping banners and standards with Roman eagles and gilded leaves all were designed to evoke images of strength, power, and a connection to history.

 Nazi symbols are alluring.
-They look good.
+They look good in an evil way.
 They are sharp, carefully tailored to catch the eye and made to inspire passions.
 The armbands worn on black uniforms are a striking statement of virility and supreme confidence.
 On the SS uniforms, the addition of the skull and crossed bones, the totenkopf, was a deliberate move to instill fear and terror in the hearts of anyone who faced the uniform.
 The men wearing it felt empowered by the menacing appearance of the uniform.

 The ceremonial was considered as art.
 There was nothing accidental or incidental about Nazi pageantry.
 Everything was carefully staged and orchestrated.
 Nighttime processions lit by fire and bonfires upon which books were burned were all choreographed for effect.
 They reveled in tales of heroism and glorified war.
 Images from the Nuremburg rallies still impress us today with the absolute precision and dramatic scale of the stage set by the Hitler regime on the Zeppelin fields.